-3 If corrosion (white fluffy deposits) is evident, remove the cables from the battery terminals, clean them with a small wire brush, then refit them.
+If corrosion (white fluffy deposits) is evident, remove the cables from the battery terminals, clean them with a small wire brush, then refit them.
 Tools for cleaning the battery post and terminals are available.

-4 Note that the battery negative terminal stud can be removed for cleaning or renewal.
-Unscrew the lead clamp, then pull off the plastic insulator, and lever off the stud and cover.
+Note that the battery negative terminal stud can be removed for cleaning or renewal.
+Unscrew the lead clamp, then pull off the plastic insulator, and lever off the stud and cover found to be inoperative.